♫ Listening to: Lately by Metronomy ♫

 I’m about 3 weeks into house arrest (physical distancing).
 At the 2 week mark, I was craving burritos, but I didn’t have any tortillas.
 All grocery delivery services in the bay area had stopped, and I was trying to put off going to the store until I ran out of something essential.
 (Okay, I guess the essentialness of tortillas is debatable, but I love a good kitchen challenge.)

 Ever since I had mini burritos from vegan alien, I’ve been wanting to make my own.
 And the only thing cuter than baby burritos is colored baby burritos!
 These tortillas are naturally colored with superfood powders, but you can also use vegan food coloring if you don’t care about the nutrition aspect as much.
 I also used organic ingredients to make these, but they’re still vegan if you don’t have organic ingredients.
-You can also use these tortillas to make my enchilada cups if burritos aren’t your thing or if you want to double the recipe.

 This recipe makes 8 tortillas.